 Karaksa Hotel Sapporo

-This hotel has a great location only a 4 minute walk from Susukino.
-It’s near the Susukino entertainment distric so is great if you’re after things to do in Sapporo at night.
+This hotel has a great location only a 4-minute walk from Susukino.
+It’s near the Susukino entertainment district so is great if you’re after things to do in Sapporo at night.
 Rooms are spacious for Japan!

 Hostel Ten to Ten Sapporo Station